-Rabbi Nesson is known throughout the community as a passionate speaker, supporter of Israel and of Jewish education.
+Rabbi Nesson is known throughout the community as a passionate speaker and educator and a supporter of Israel and of Jewish education.
 He teaches throughout the community as a Hirschorn scholar, The National Council of Jewish Women and as a Rabbinic Fellow of the Hartmann Institute in Jerusalem where he often studies.
 Rabbi Nesson is an instructor in the New Jersey Rabbinical Assembly’s Outreach to Judaism class and has brought many people into Judaism.

 An active member of the Jewish community at large, Rabbi Nesson serves on the Religious Pluralism Committee of Federation.
 He is a member of the Board of the New Jersey Region of the Rabbinical Assembly; and past chairman of the National Rabbinical Assembly’s Committee on continuing education.

-Rabbi Nesson is the father of two children, Leora Miriam and William Stuart, and the happy grandfather of Rose.
+Rabbi Nesson is the proud father of two children, Leora Miriam and William Stuart, and the happy grandfather of Rose.